You are here

 With a guardian now in place in every trust in the country and over 530 individuals playing an active part in delivering the Freedom to Speak Up agenda, the National Guardian 2016/17 annual report reflects significant progress over the last 12 months.
 Amongst other highlights, the report outlines the fact thousands of cases have been brought to guardians, including over 1,000 relating to patient safety, and regional updates from the network of Freedom to Speak Up Guardians.

 The National Guardian’s Office provides leadership, training and advice for Freedom to Speak Up Guardians based in all NHS trusts and provides challenge, learning and support to the healthcare system as a whole by reviewing trusts’ speaking up culture and the handling of concerns where they have not followed good practice.
+Dr Hughes’ role was a key recommendation from Sir Robert Francis’ Freedom to Speak Up Review in response to the Mid-Staffordshire scandal.

 These webpages provide information on how to submit case reviews to the National Guardian’s Office, upcoming dates for the Freedom to Speak Up foundation training, and a comprehensive list of publications from the office including guidance for the Freedom to Speak Up Guardian role.